eaobservatory/hedwig/README.rst

     This is the SQLAlchemy URL for the database you wish Hedwig to use.
     The example configuration file contains URL formats for SQLite and MySQL.
+    (These are the two databases which have been tested with Hedwig.
+    In theory any database supported by SQLAlchemy should be usable, but may require additional tuning of the Hedwig database access code, as has been done for these databases.)

   * *pool_size* and *pool_overflow* (optional)